The Psychedelic Sight philosophy

 Psychedelic Sight revolves around two works in progress: A list of the 50 greatest psychedelic albums, and one of the top 100 psychedelic songs.

-Of course, “best psychedelic albums” would seem to be working a limited field, since psychedelic rock as a genre lasted for so short a time, basically 1967-1970.
-But using the criteria for this project, psychedelic music actually stretches backward and forwards for decades.
+Of course, “best psychedelic albums” would seem to be working a limited field, since psychedelic rock as a genre lasted for so short a time, basically 1966-1971.
+But using the criteria for this project, psychedelic music actually stretches backward and forward for decades.
 Today, a new generation of artists are adopting the label — we’ll see how they do.

 If the music blows your mind and fries the circuits of commercial radio, the door is open.

-While the album list will cast a wide net, the top songs category will focus more on psychedelic nuggets from the hippie era.
+While the album list will cast a wide net, the top songs focus on psychedelic nuggets from the hippie era.

 I had something else to say, it seems, but it’s clearly time to discorporate.